Graph Transfer Learning via Adversarial Domain Adaptation with Graph Convolution: Conclusion

 \section{Conclusion}

-In this paper, we successfully address the cross-network node classification problem by proposing a novel network transfer learning framework AdaGCN, which leverages the techniques of adversarial domain adaptation and graph convolution.
+In this paper, we successfully address the cross-network node classification problem by proposing a novel graph transfer learning framework AdaGCN, which leverages the techniques of adversarial domain adaptation and graph convolution.
 It can learn both class discriminative and network invariant node representations with the help of a semi-supervised learning (SSL) component and an adversarial domain adaptation (ADA) component.
 The SSL component is capable of learning a well-generalized node classifier with graph convolutional layers for representation learning, while the ADA component ensures successful knowledge transfer from the source network to the target network through adversarial learning.
 Together they enable AdaGCN to work well in real-world attributed networks under a realistic setting.

-The research of transfer learning on networked data is still in an early stage, and much more efforts are needed.
+The research of transfer learning on networked data is still in an early stage, and much more effort is needed.
 This paper serves as a step further in this direction.
 Future work will include investigating knowledge transfer from multiple source networks to a target network and exploring conditional adversarial domain adaptation for better alignment of multimodal data distribution.

 \ifCLASSOPTIONcompsoc